When Babesia Blocking Lyme Recovery Is the Missing Piece

 One patient spent nearly a year focused on mold detoxification.
 Her program included binders, antifungals, sauna therapy, and a strict anti-inflammatory diet.

-When I reviewed her medical history, a different pattern became clear.
+When I reviewed her history, a different pattern became clear.
 She had postponed treatment for a known tick-borne coinfection.
 Babesia had effectively been left for last.

 Further testing confirmed coinfection with Borrelia burgdorferi and Babesia microti.